fbpx

 The required documents for property gifting in Dubai vary depending on whom you are going to grant your property to and the type of the property.

-Primarily, you need to have the original title deed to prove that the property in question does indeed belong to you.
+Primarily, you need to have the clear title deed to prove that the property in question does indeed belong to you.
 Bear in mind that an off-plan units cannot be gifted.

 Moreover, you will need to provide the authorities with a proof of “first degree relationship” between the donor and the beneficiary of the property.
 In a child-parent relationship, this can be a birth certificate.
 In a husband-wife relationship, it is required to provide a marriage certificate and in some cases the letter from the Dubai Courts which confirms that the pair are still in spouse relationship.
 It is important to note that any birth certificate and/or marriage certificate issued outside of the UAE has to be duly legalized and translated.

-If the donor and or the beneficiary is a company or a legal entity, constitutional documents of such company or companies would also be required to establish the ultimate owners and the first degree relationship.
+If the donor and or the beneficiary is a company or a legal entity, constitutional documents (e.g. trade license, certificate of incorporation, share certificate, incumbency certificate, Memorandum and Articles of Association etc.) of such company or companies would also be required to establish the ultimate owners and the first degree relationship.

-During the process, various approvals and content letters would be required from a developer, facilities management company and concerned authorities depending on the property being gifted and the type of property gifting.
+During the process, the property has to be valued by DLD to establish the government charges and various approvals and consent letters would be required from a developer, facilities management company and concerned authorities depending on the property being gifted and the type of property gifting.

 How much will it cost?

 The total price for the whole process will depend on the type, value and specific features of the property.
 Nevertheless, comparing to the sale-and-purchase transfer fees, the property gifting carries a far lesser transfer fee paid to the Dubai Land Department.
-Where as in the sale-and-purchase transfer it is required to pay to the Dubai Land Department 4% of the property sale price, whereas in the gift transfer you are only required to pay 0.125% of the current official value of the property, or it share, being gifted.
-In addition, you will also incur some other costs for property registration and issuance of the new title deed.
-Please contact us to get the full list of costs for your property gifting.
+In the gift transfer you are only required to pay 0.125% of the current official value of the property, or it share, being gifted.
+In addition, you will also incur some other costs payable to the real estate trustee office for property registration and issuance of the new title deed.
+Please contact us to get a free cost estimate for your property gifting.

 Why to gift?